aiken-lang/aiken/docs/unsafe-coercion.md

 Examples of rejected conversions include `Int` to `ByteArray`, raw `Data` to a nested-map `Value`, and `List<Int>` to `List<ByteArray>`.
 Function representations and unconstrained polymorphic casts are also rejected.
-Representation proof is bounded to 256 recursive levels and 4096 nodes per endpoint; a proof exceeding those limits is rejected rather than attempting unbounded expansion.
+Representation proof is bounded to 256 recursive levels and 4096 visits per endpoint, including generic parameter binding, substitution, and type-variable links.
+Substitutions retain their caller's scope and resolve lazily during the budgeted traversal; no substituted type tree is scanned or copied beforehand.
+A proof exceeding those limits is rejected rather than attempting unbounded expansion.

 The result normally needs a type annotation, such as a function's result type.
 An explicitly annotated function alias and qualified, unqualified, renamed,